Azure/bicep-registry-modules/avm/ptn/azd/ml-project/README.md

 ### Parameter: `publicNetworkAccess`

-Whether or not public network access is allowed for this machine learning resource.
+Whether or not public network access is allowed for this machine learning workspace.
 For security reasons it should be disabled.

 - Required: No
 - Type: string